matt-writes-code/investment-banking/src/md/financial-markets.md

 - Interest rate swaps: Two companies from two countries each need to take a loan in the other country.
 Banks however, charge high interest rates to foreign companies.
 The two companies can both take local loans and **swap** the interest rates with each other and enjoy local interest rates.

 ## Futures markets

+Futures contract obligates a buyer to buy or a seller to sell financial instrument on future date for a predetermined price.
+Parties enter futures contracts to hedge against market risks.
+A wheat farmer can enter a futures contract to sell wheat at a fixed price in case it falls in the future.
+A bakery on the other hand can enter a futures contract to buy wheat at a fixed price in case it rises in the future.

+Futures are different from forwards contracts in that futures contracts are more standardised, while forwards contracts can be privately negotiated.
+Forwards contracts do not trade on exchanges but on OTC, making it harder for investors to reach.

 ## Foreign exchange markets
 More information